-This completes configuration of BIG-IP SSL Orchestrator as a Layer 3, Inbound proxy.
-At this point an external (internet) client should be able to browse to internal resources, and decrypted traffic will flow across the security services.
+This completes configuration of BIG-IP SSL Orchestrator as a forward proxy.
+At this point an internal client should be able to browse to external (Internet) resources, and decrypted traffic will flow across the security services.

 Testing the Solution

 Test the deployed solution using the following options.